-What is TPU? - TPU stands for thermoplastic polyurethane and is a highly versatile elastomer with unique properties that offer both superior performance and processing flexibility.
+What is thermoplastic polyurethane (TPU)? - TPU is a highly versatile elastomer with unique properties that offers both superior performance and processing flexibility.
 TPU is the ideal polymer for applications in a wide variety of markets, including footwear, wire and cable, film and sheet, compounding, adhesives and specialty molded parts.
 TPU has been providing benefits to designers, manufacturers and end users for over 60 years.

 TPU is a unique type of plastic bridging the gap between rubbers and plastics.
 The key to TPU's versatility is that its hardness can be highly customized.
 TPU can be as soft as rubber or as hard as rigid plastics.
 The look and feel of TPU is just as versatile.
 It can be transparent or colored as well as smooth to the touch or provide grip.